 Michael has been designing, delivering and selling analytics solutions for over 28 years.
 Before joining Incorta, he was at Senturus and instrumental in the development of the Senturus Analytics Connector, which lets Tableau and Power BI use Cognos as a data source.
 During his career, he has gained a wealth of hands-on, practical BI and big data experience in solutions architect and sales roles at Oracle, IBM and SAP.

 Mazen started at Incorta in 2018 leading the support team, then he moved to leading the Global Customer Success team before joining the Business Development team.
 Prior to Incorta, Mazen was at Oracle where he played the role of Sr. Director leading the global Quality/Release team for EBS for over 15 years making him an expert of Oracle technologies.Read more

-Hello everyone, and welcome to today’s Senturus webinar on Getting acquainted with incorta.
+Welcome to today’s Senturus webinar on Getting acquainted with Incorta.

 Thanks for joining us today.
 Just a little bit of housekeeping here upfront, you’ll see on your GoToWebinar control panel to the right of your screen, there is a section for you to submit questions.
 So, if you have any questions that come up during today’s webinar, just type them into the questions panel, and we’ll do some Q and A at the end of today’s session.
 So, you can go ahead and submit questions any time during the webinar.

 Other items: to obtain a copy of today’s presentation, just visit us at Senturus.com/resources. you’ll find a downloadable PDF of today’s slide deck there on our site.

 And a quick overview of today’s agenda: we will do some quick introductions, and our presenters will cover some of the common challenges to accessing timely insights, provide an overview of the Incorta’s unified platform.